• Stormier March expected in parts of the US

 The West was warmer.

-The East was colder.
+The East was cooler.

 That temperature contrast fueled repeated storms.

-• But March isn't identical
+• But March won't be identical

 La Niña is fading.